ioncakephper/test-weaver/README.md

 ### Using this Template

-There are two ways to use this template: for a brand new project or to standardize an existing one.
-For new projects, using the GitHub template feature is highly recommended.
+The recommended way to use this template is with the GitHub "Use this template" feature.

 #### For a New Repository

-This is the recommended approach for new projects.

 1. Click the green **"Use this template"** button on the [main repository page](https://github.com/ioncakephper/js-starter).
 2. Select **"Create a new repository"**.